What is GDPR? And What Effect It Has On Email Senders?

 In simple terms…

-GDPR is replacing aged data protection directive.
-Earlier it was just a directive, meaning, member states had a certain amount of leeway on the exact rules to be adopted.
+GDPR is replacing an aged data protection directive.
+Earlier it was just a directive, meaning, member States in the EU had a certain amount of leeway on the exact rules to be adopted.

-The new one is a regulation, meaning, it’s immediately enforceable as law in all member states simultaneously.
-GDPR builds on its predecessor and streamlines organization’s approach to data protection by giving control to the user on what data has to be collected, maintained and so on and introduces data controllers and protectors.
+The new one is a regulation, meaning, it’s immediately enforceable as law in all member States simultaneously.
+GDPR builds on its predecessor and streamlines organization’s approach to data protection by giving control to the individual on what data has to be collected and maintained and introduces data controllers and protectors.

 Reactions from the industry

 We spoke to many marketers and email providers on how it’s going to affect their business and weren’t surprised to receive mixed reactions.
 Few brands opined that GDPR is going to add significant burden while others think that this is a right move to protect citizens.